Your Boss Put a Dash Cam in your Vehicle. Now what? Dealing with Driver Facing Cameras

 With dash cams becoming more common in commercial and government fleet vehicles, many employees are adapting to technology that makes them uncomfortable.

-In many cases, decision-makers have been so focused on procuring the right camera that they haven’t devoted enough time to getting drivers up and running.
-If you’ve been driving a commercial vehicle for a long time, you might remember similar growing pains when more fleets started using GPS tracking technology.
+In many cases, decision-makers have been so focused on procuring the right camera that they haven’t devoted enough time to getting truck drivers up and running.
+If you’ve been driving a commercial vehicle for a long time, you might remember similar growing pains when more trucking fleets started using GPS tracking technology.

 We’re here to help you, the people behind the wheel, see how to make dash cams work for you.
 GPS Insight’s most-popular camera is the Driveri smart camera, so most of our advice is built to take advantage of its features.